You have a busy toddler with you. Both indoors and outdoors. What are you going to do? There are many ideas and options, but you can’t decide.

 Although a simple walk is for all seasons, doing it during spring is a good way of preparing for summer in my experience.
-Take 20 to 30 minutes walk with your toddler or toddlers.
+Take a 20 to 30 minutes walk with your toddler or toddler.

-Is a good way of keeping your toddler active and to educate them.
+Is a good way of keeping your toddler active and educating them.

 Go For A Run.

-Run with your toddler or toddlers.
-Do different tempos not to get them tired, but also keep them active.
+Run with your toddler or toddler.
+Do different tempos not to get them tired, but also to keep them active.
 Sing on the way and do other exercises like jumping high, placing their hands high and down, etc.

 Run backwards, clap while running.
 Add your ideas.
 It’s limitless.
 Don’t do many things.
 Do 2 or 3 things to not get your toddler exhausted.

-Gardening is a good thing to do, although you will have to do the majorly of the task by self.
-Have your toddler or toddlers help out.
+Gardening is a good thing to do, although you will have to do the majorly of the task by yourself.
+Have your toddler or toddler help out.